 For example, the agreement should clearly outline the confidential nature of any and all client information used by the freelance attorney.
 The agreement should also recognize that no attorney-client relationship will be established between the freelance attorney and the hiring attorney’s direct client.
 The hiring attorney is obligated to exercise its independent professional judgment and make all final decisions regarding the case and client.
 Upon completion of the project, the freelance attorney should agree to return all property belonging to the firm or information related to the firm’s clients.

 The fifth basic component of a freelance work agreement is a discussion of conflict checking.
 Both hiring attorneys and freelance attorneys must monitor conflicts of interest related to the project.
 The hiring attorney needs to be mindful that the freelance attorney works on projects for multiple attorneys, law firms, and legal entities.

 It is very unlikely that conflicts will be imputed if the freelance attorney is working on a single project or client file.
-However, to avoid the possibility of imputed conflicts, the hiring attorney should limit the freelance attorney’s access to confidential client files and to matters other than the project at hand.
+However, to avoid the possibility of imputed conflicts, the hiring attorney should limit the freelance attorney’s access to confidential client files and matters other than the project at hand.
 The agreement should discuss conflict checking and make obligations by the freelance attorney clear.

 6. Malpractice Insurance Coverage